What Does HUD/FHA Have to Do With It?

 Manages the Mutual Mortgage Insurance Fund

-What FHA insurance actually protects you from
+What does FHA insurance actually protect you from?

 The FHA Mortgage Insurance Premium (MIP) you pay as part of your HECM isn't just a fee — it's buying you specific, valuable protections: